bhattrajat/next-server-actions-todo-app/README.md

-This is a simple todo CRUD app created using [Next.js](https://nextjs.org/), React Server components, server actions, vercel postgres, tailwind & prisma.
+This is a simple todo CRUD app created using [Next.js](https://nextjs.org/), React Server components, server actions, Vercel Postgres, tailwind & Prisma.
 It also has dark mode :) Inspired by [Frontend Mentor](https://www.frontendmentor.io/challenges)

 ## Getting Started